 For me I have found that I have more joy and real love in my life when I try to do things God’s way.
 Even if you struggle to believe what I say is true – you can still try it.
 Just ask Jesus to forgive you for your sins and accept Jesus Christ as your Savior.

-List four reasons why believing in God could be good for you.
+List four reasons why doing things Gods way could be good for you.

 How to Form New Habits

 Phillippa Lally is a health psychology researcher at University College London.
 In a study published in the European Journal of Social Psychology, Lally and her research team decided to figure out just how long it actually takes to form a habit. (new habits designed to help break old habits.)

 On average, it takes more than 2 months before a new behavior becomes automatic — 66 days to be exact.
 And how long it takes a new habit to form can vary widely depending on the behavior, the person, and the circumstances.
 In Lally’s study, it took anywhere from 18 days to 254 days for people to form a new habit.

 I will repeat many things many times in this 45 day program.
 If you develop a habit of saying certain statements multiple times each day your thinking will change.
 Then your habits will change.
 The more you embrace this repetition the stronger your control over your addiction will become.

 Start a journal and fill it with ideas about quitting drugs or drinking.
 Add new idea’s as often as possible and review and highlight the best idea’s.

 Consider how daily Bible reading may be good for your life.

 Prayers for overcoming addiction: How to pray